LeoDoak/Modeling-DDR/README.md

 The markdown cells did not display the markdown correctly.
 So a pdf was created that kept the markdown in the correct formating.
 I used https://www.convert.ploomber.io/ to convert my .ipynb to a pdf.

+Also in the respository is our Powerpoint Presentation that was used to present our work to our class.
+We recieved positive feedback for our presentation and our work.
 ---

 **Requirements:**